 You’ll also notice that corn snakes rattle their tail when eating.
 They fear that you’re going to steal their food.
 Of course, you won’t, but a predator in the wild might.
 Tail shaking in corn snakes might scare them away.

-Diverting an Attack
+2/ Diverting an Attack

 Even if the predator is still intent on attacking a corn snake with a rattle, it still serves a purpose.
 It distracts the predator and diverts their attention.

 This can give a wild corn snake time to escape from a predator.
-Also, instead of attacking the corn’s head, they will most likely attack the source of the noise (the tail) rather than the head.
+Also, instead of attacking the corn’s head, the predator will most likely attack the source of the noise (the tail) rather than the head.
 This gives corn snakes a chance to survive in situations where they otherwise wouldn’t.

 These snakes go on to breed and pass this behavior down to their offspring.
 Before long, the whole population of corn snakes learns to rattle.